Stefan Starzyński: Mayor of Warsaw

 In the early 1930s Warsaw had a huge hole in its budget.
 The city's development had been halted by a lack of funds while the population continued to grow rapidly.
-On 1 August 1934, Starzyński was chosen by the Sanacja régime to become the president of Warsaw, and was given special powers.
+On 1 August 1934, Starzyński was chosen by the Sanacja régime to become the mayor of Warsaw, and was given special powers.
 Local authorities were disbanded and Starzyński became responsible only to central government.

 At first Starzyński was viewed by the majority of Varsovians as yet another Sanacja stooge imposed on a city that mostly supported the opposition.
 But he soon gained popularity, even among his former enemies.
 He initiated a plan for fast-track reform of the financial system.
 The money saved thanks to these reforms was reinvested in public works that reduced unemployment.
 He managed to electrify the suburbs of Wola and Grochów, pave all the major roads out of Warsaw, and to connect the city centre with the newly built northern district of Żoliborz through a bridge over the northern railway line.
-These actions earned him the nickname "president of the suburbs".
+These actions earned him the nickname "mayor of the suburbs".

 He became popular among the inhabitants of the borough of Śródmieście (City Centre) for his action of planting trees and flowers along the main streets.
 Starzyński also ordered the creation of a huge park in Wola and several minor green areas in other parts of the city.
-During his presidency Warsaw was also enlarged to the south.
+During his mayoralty Warsaw was also enlarged to the south.
 The area of former airfield on Pole Mokotowskie in the borough of Mokotów was cut in two parts by Aleje Niepodległości (Avenue of Independence), nowadays one of the main streets of Warsaw.
-Among the most important facilities opened during his presidency were the National Museum, new building of the city library, new building of his alma mater, now renamed to Warsaw School of Economics and the Powszechny theatre, which became one of the most influential scenes of Warsaw.
+Among the most important facilities opened during his mayor were the National Museum, new building of the city library, new building of his alma mater, now renamed to Warsaw School of Economics and the Powszechny theatre, which became one of the most influential scenes of Warsaw.
 Other initiatives of Starzyński include complete reconstruction of boulevards along the Vistula and partial reconstruction of the barbican in the Old Town area.

-In 1934 he was chosen as a president of Warsaw for a four-year term.
+In 1934 he was chosen as mayor of Warsaw for a four-year term.
 On 18 December 1938 he was elected in democratic elections for his second term.
 Starzyński held his office until World War II broke out.
-During his presidency:
+During his mayoralty: